open-telemetry/opentelemetry.io/content/en/blog/2023/solace-otel-instrument/index.md

 Now let's step back and see how this plays out with even the most illustrative
 scenario: an Event-Driven global e-commerce system.
-This e-commerce system is powered by an Event Mesh based on three, globally distrbuted Solace PubSub+ Event Brokers.
+This e-commerce system is powered by an Event Mesh based on three, globally distributed Solace PubSub+ Event Brokers.

 This scenario is described in great detail in the article